mfmotta/cuda_slurm_docker/README.md

 <br>

-We want an image for the CUDA development environment in a specific OS ditribution, in this case, CUDA 11.6.0 and Ubuntu 20.04: ``nvidia/cuda:11.6.0-devel-ubuntu20.04``.
-This image is already available at https://hub.docker.com/r/nvidia/cuda, and [this repository](https://gitlab.com/nvidia/container-images/cuda) can be used to create custom images with different speficicatons.
+We want an image for the CUDA development environment in a specific OS distribution, in this case, CUDA 11.6.0 and Ubuntu 20.04: ``nvidia/cuda:11.6.0-devel-ubuntu20.04``.
+This image is already available at https://hub.docker.com/r/nvidia/cuda, and [this repository](https://gitlab.com/nvidia/container-images/cuda) can be used to create custom images with different specifications.

 Here we will perform the minimum steps to create our custom image.
 Notice that, even though ``nvidia/cuda:11.6.0-devel-ubuntu20.04`` is available, ``docker pull nvidia/cuda:11.6.0-devel-ubuntu20.04`` won't work without the steps below, see [hub.docker.com/nvidia/cuda](https://hub.docker.com/r/nvidia/cuda#:~:text=Deprecated%3A%20%22latest%22%20tag).